LisABC/ALEI/alescript.md

 t C m - Cosine<br>
 y A x - Atan2<br>

-y N x - This generates random number up to y, x is whether it should be whole number or float number is okay. y F m - Floor, m is for snapping y R m - Round, m is for snapping
+y N x - This generates random number up to y, x is whether it should be whole number or float number is okay. <br>
+y F m - Floor, m is for snapping<br>
+y R m - Round, m is for snapping<br>